-This town is situated 64 kilometres from the Moravian city Brno, and is worth stopping over.
-You might consider staying overnight as there is a nice microbrewery and small hotel, otherwise there’s not much to do.
+This town is situated 64 kilometres from the Moravian city Brno and is worth stopping over.
+You might consider staying overnight as there is a nice microbrewery and small hotel; otherwise, there’s not much to do.

 The main attraction of Kroměříž is the sumptuous early Baroque Archbishop’s Palace, with its commanding tower, rococo interiors and even a certifiable masterpiece: Titian’s The Flaying of Marsyas.

-The current complex, that stands just to the main square’s north, was almost completely reconstructed by Prince Bishop Karl Eusebius von Liechtenstein Kastelkorn.
-He hired the Italian architects, Giovanni Tencalla and Filiberto Lucchese, to design the plans for his palace.
+The current complex that stands just to the main square’s north was almost completely reconstructed by Prince Bishop Karl Eusebius von Liechtenstein Kastelkorn.
+He hired the Italian architects Giovanni Tencalla and Filiberto Lucchese to design the plans for his palace.
 Their plans were in a rather imposing early baroque style.
-Craftsmen from Italy, which included Baltasare Fontana, were responsible for the decoration on the inside and they implemented the stucco-work.
-Also, the prince bishop set-up a court orchestra.
+Craftsmen from Italy, which included Baltasare Fontana, were responsible for the decoration on the inside, and they implemented the stucco-work.
+Also, the prince bishop set up a court orchestra.

-In 1752, fire destroyed the original interior, and the artists hired to restore the damage were Josef Stern and Franz Anton Maulbertsch.
-The colourful appearance of Stern’s frescoes, based on Parnassus, which is a sacred mountain in Greece, greatly contrasts with the sombre palace exterior.
+In 1752, a fire destroyed the original interior, and the artists hired to restore the damage were Josef Stern and Franz Anton Maulbertsch.
+The colourful appearance of Stern’s frescoes, based on Parnassus, a sacred mountain in Greece, greatly contrasts with the sombre palace exterior.
 During the 1770’s, the Sněmovní sál (Diet Hall) was elaborately decorated by the artist František von Freenthal.

 You will require a separate ticket for visiting the picture gallery.
 This is located on the palace’s 2nd floor, where you can tour without being guided.
 This collection of art, the biggest in the Czech Rep outside of Prague, is founded on Karl von Liechtenstein’s acquisitions, who shrewdly purchased additional private collections.
 The masterpieces of the gallery include religious works by Lucas Cranach the Elder and the Master of Kroměříž.
 The paintings from Italy include the fragmentary “Apostles” by Veronesé, a cycle created by Jacopo Bassano about the tale of Noah, and a Titian masterpiece from1571: “The Flaying of Marsyas by Apollo”.
 This is an unsettling and brooding depiction of the macabre scene.
-Also, there are works by Pieter and Jan Breughel, and a delicate double portrait from Anthony van Dyck, who was commissioned by the King of England, Charles the 1st, and his wife, Henrietta.
+Also, there are works by Pieter and Jan Breughel and a delicate double portrait from Anthony van Dyck, who was commissioned by the King of England, Charles the 1st, and his wife, Henrietta.

 Picturesque gardens border the palace and extend to the Moravia River banks.
 These gardens have numerous waterways and lakes in them.
 Attractions include an aviary, a menagerie and a Chinese Pavilion.